stakx/lightresize/README.md

 2. 8-bit PNG support
 3. Cropping, rotation, flipping, zoom, dpi, and alignment control.
 4. ASP.NET support.
 Virtual paths, VirtualPathProviders, HttpPostedFile, and automatic format inference are gone.
+5. Locked file management.
-5. No UrlAuthorization support, no file security, no cache headers, no mime-type detection, no size limits.
+5. UrlAuthorization support, file security, cache headers, mime-type detection, size limits.
-5. All friendly error messages.
-Back to the uninformative ArgumentException and ExternalException errors.
+5. Friendly error messages.
+Back to the uninformative GDI+ ArgumentException and ExternalException errors.
-6. No disk caching (A safe implementation of this requires 5-10KLOC).
+6. Disk caching (A safe implementation of this requires 5-10KLOC).
-7. No file extension or mime-type intelligence.
+7. File extension and mime-type intelligence.
 8. Margins, padding, and border support.
 9. Safe Template paths (i.e., `~/images/<guid>.<ext>`)
 10. Direct Bitmap/Image access
 11. Extensibility.
 No plugins, no events, no flexible command interface.
-12. No self-diagnostics or configuration.
+12. Self-diagnostics and configuration.

+The result is < 700 LOC, which is ideal for limited needs embedded usage scenarios like command-line or WinForms apps.

+It's definitely a poor choice for ASP.NET usage, though - you're better off using http://imageresizing.net/

 ## Goal 2: Make a single-purpose implementation of image resizing that: